reown-com/appkit-react-native/.github/docs/development.md

 ```

-To create your ProjectID head to [cloud.walletconnect.com](https://cloud.walletconnect.com/)
+To create your ProjectID, head to [cloud.walletconnect.com](https://cloud.walletconnect.com/)

 ## Commands